gauthamp10/Google-Playstore-Dataset/README.md

 # Google-Playstore-Dataset
 Google PlayStore App analytics.
-(600K+ App Data) and 23 attributes I've collected the data with the help of python crawler script running on google cloud vm.The data was collected on July 2020.
+(600K+ App Data) and 23 attributes.

+I've collected the data with the help of python crawler script running on google cloud vm.The data was collected on July 2020.

 Also available in Kaggle: https://www.kaggle.com/gauthamp10/google-playstore-apps/

 ## __Author__

  **Gautham Prakash**